CloudLabs-Samples/EduLabs/DataScience/linux/README.md

    ![](../images/url.png)

-1. In the page that loads up, enter the following username, password and click on **Sign in**.
+1. On the page that loads up, enter the following username, password and click on **Sign in**.

    * Username: <inject key="Jupyter Lab Username"></inject>